 The broad basics of trading financial securities like stocks is easy: One entity sells, and the other one buys.
 But how do those two come together to make a deal?
 Often, they need a matchmaker.
-And that’s where brokerage firms come in.
+This is where brokerage firms come in as an intermediary.

-What is a brokerage?
-It’s a financial company that acts as a facilitator to make trades happen.
-They connect buyers and sellers to facilitate the trading of financial securities such as stocks, bonds, options, and other investments.
+A brokerage is a financial company that acts as a facilitator to make trades happen.
+They connect buyers and sellers to facilitate trading of financial securities such as stocks, bonds, options, and other investments

-Some brokerage companies offer additional services like investment advice and research reports.
-Others are “discount” brokerages with more bare-bones services, but they offer lower costs for customers who want just trade facilitation and not much else.
+Some brokerage companies offer additional services such as investment advice and research reports.
+Others are “discount” brokerages with more bare-bones services, offering lower costs for customers who want just trade facilitation and not much else.

 What does a brokerage firm do?

 When a person or organization wants to buy or sell a security, they place an order via their broker.
-They do this either through an online trading platform—generally the core option for clients of discount brokers, though some full-service firms also offer online platforms— or by speaking directly with their broker or a representative.
+This can be completed through an online trading platform, a core option for clients of discount brokers, though some full-service firms also offer online platforms — or by speaking directly with their broker or a representative.

 Brokers may route trades to a venue best suited for a particular trade.
 Some trades could be executed on a public exchange (like NYSE, NASDAQ or the ASE) and others may be routed to an Over-The-Counter (or OTC) venue.
 It’s then the broker’s job to find the most suitable venue for that trade.
 If their client wants to sell a stock, for example, they look where that security is listed or if such a trade requires to be executed OTC.
 The broker’s ultimate goal is to facilitate the trade for their client at the best possible price.